aspose-total/Aspose.Total-Products/total/java/conversion/powerpoint-to-markdown/_index.md

 {{< blocks/products/pf/feature-page-header h1="Convert POWERPOINT to MARKDOWN via Java" h2="On Premise Java API to export POWERPOINT to MARKDOWN without using Microsoft<sup>&reg;</sup> Excel or PowerPoint" >}}

 {{% blocks/products/pf/feature-page-summary %}}
-Converting POWERPOINT to MARKDOWN via [Aspose.Total for Java](https://products.aspose.com/total/java/) is a simple two step process.
+You can convert POWERPOINT file to MARKDOWN via [Aspose.Total for Java](https://products.aspose.com/total/java/) in two step steps.
 In the first step you can export POWERPOINT to HTML by using [Aspose.Slides for Java](https://products.aspose.com/slides/java/).
 Secondly, by using [Aspose.Cells for Java](https://products.aspose.com/cells/java/), you can convert HTML to MARKDOWN.
 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}